rohanmahy/ietf-drafts/mahy-mimi-identity/draft-mahy-mimi-identity.md

 user certificate can issue its own certificates.
 The user certificate then generates one certificate for Alice's desktop client and another certificate for Alice's phone client.
-The client certificates are used to sign MLS KeyPackages or Double Ratchet-style prekeys.
+The private key in each client certificate is used to sign MLS KeyPackages or Double Ratchet-style prekeys.